 Freshly disturbed earth is very enticing to chickens and nothing is quite as upsetting as finding that the flock has uprooted a plant that I just planted.
 To deter unwanted excavation, I surround new plantings with pavers or rocks to give them a fighting chance.
 Works like a charm!

 There are some areas in my chicken yard that I do not want redecorated for me.
 While we have mulch as far as the eye can see behind the chicken coops, invariably, my chickens would rather forage and dust bathe in the mulch adjacent to the grass, kicking it onto the grass.
 To deter this behavior and limit the amount of mulch I have to rake up and relocate nightly, I buried hardware cloth shallowly underneath the mulch in a few, select areas.
 I bend the edges of the wire down, which anchors it into the ground a bit and ensures that no sharp edges are exposed.

 I am often asked how my lawn remains lush in the face of 40 some marauding chickens.
 I really don’t know for sure.
 I do know that throwing scratch or other treats onto the lawn is begging to have them tear it up.
 Do not toss treats out onto the grass- it only serves to encourage endless scratching.

 It is possible to repair damaged areas of the lawn without re-seeding it or banishing the chickens to Siberia for the duration.
 The key is keeping the chickens off the nekked spots to allow the grass to re-grow.
 To do that, I toss a piece of chicken wire or hardware cloth on top of the bare spot and let it grow tall before removing the wire.

 When all else fails, use non-living items to add color and interest to the chicken yard.
-Hay bales, watering cans, galvanized steel pieces, a wagon wheels, park bench, rusty cultivator…the possibilities are endless.
+Watering cans, galvanized steel pieces, a wagon wheels, a park bench, a rusty cultivator…the possibilities are endless.